 Managing for Meaning: How Managers and Executives Encourage the Discovery and Sustainability of Meaning in the Workplace

 Our data gathered from working adult university students indicates that managers in many organizations are unprepared to encourage the discovery and sustainability of meaning in the workplace.
 This is critical because meaning cannot be pursued directly in the workplace but rather indirectly.
 Employees find meaning in the workplace when managers intentionally cultivate other components.
-Our data points to the reality of managers who continue to be steeped in the traditional practices of management (planning, leading, controlling, organizing, and staffing) are not prepared to address a generation of men and women entering the workforce who value the meaning of their work as a core component of their sense of purpose, motivation, and personal mission.
+Our data points to the reality that managers who continue to be steeped in the traditional practices of management (planning, leading, controlling, organizing, and staffing) are not prepared to address a generation of men and women entering the workforce who value the meaning of their work as a core component of their sense of purpose, motivation, and personal mission.

 Leadership Styles of CEOs of Successful Startups in Silicon Valley, San Francisco, and the larger Bay Area